About Work2BeWell

 Our Story

-Work2BeWell is a direct response to community requested resources after a rise in teen suicides in the Pacific Northwest.
-Answering the call, former Executive Director of OASC Sara Freauf (Nilles) joined forces with Dr. Robin Henderson and other Providence behavioral health specialists to ask teens a pivotal question: how do you want to transform mental health?
-Their answers became the vision for Work2BeWell.
+Work2BeWell (W2BW) is a program that was established in Oregon in 2017 in response to a rise in teen suicides in the Pacific Northwest.
+When communities called for resources, Sara Freauf (Nilles) (former Executive Director of the Oregon Association of Student Councils) partnered with Dr. Robin Henderson (Providence Chief Executive, Behavioral Health Oregon), and iHeart Media to ask teens a pivotal question: How do you want to transform youth mental health?
+Their answers became the vision for W2BW—a student-driven movement aimed at reducing stigma, amplifying teen voices, and providing accessible resources.